 - Other professionals who are involved with your child should also send in a report.
 These might be a specialist teacher or a speech and language therapist.
 You can also ask for particular people to be contacted.

-The proposed statement All the people asked for reports must send them within six weeks.
+All the people asked for reports must send them within six weeks.
 The local authority will look at the reports and then make a decision whether to write a statement of special educational needs.
 It must decide this within ten weeks of the decision to assess.

 If the local authority decides your child needs a statement you will be sent a proposed statement of special educational needs.
 This will describe your child’s difficulties and the help they must have.